dataiku/dkumonitor/README.md

 ./make-package
 ```

 It takes some time, especially for Grafana frontend.
 A tarball is generated into the `dist` directory.
 Optionally, when you need to develop on the package script, you can use the `--skip-build` and `--skip-archive` flags to skip the compilation and compression passes.
 You can follow more details about the compilation process by tailing `build/build.log`.

-## Configure DSS

-In the general settings, put in the address of the server as well as the `port+1`, which the one given at the installation.
-It is not needed to restart the studio.
-Using `dataiku.dss.an_instance_name` prefix is highly recommended as well.

-# TODO list

-- Harden the configuration for auhtentication
-- Write a systemd service file template and a script to install it
+The actual list of collectd modules built depends on which dependencies for them are available at compile time.
+The `udev` support in the `disk` module is disabled for portability reasons.